 Millennials in particular demand digital features that go beyond online banking.
 They want apps from banks like Chime that also keep track of their spending, help them set a budget, receive transaction alerts, and provide educational content like how they can build or repair their credit.

 Ultimately, they want to have complete control over their finances.
-They want to be able to transfer funds from one digital wallet to another, view real-time information, digest financial content, and access their accounts whenever and wherever they want.
+They want to be able to do everything; transfer funds between digital wallest, view real-time information, and access their accounts whenever and wherever they want.

 Reducing Banking Costs and Increasing Checkout Speed

 One of the main reasons that mobile banking apps are going to grow is because of those chip-enabled EMV cards.
 The transition to EMV hasn’t exactly been as smooth, and both merchants and consumers have been frustrated by the length of time it takes to complete a transaction.
 Thanks to mobile wallets, waiting in line to pay for your purchases has been sped up because customers don’t have to insert their cards into the terminal.

 Another advantage of digital banking, is that it reduces overdraft fees; since users always know how much money is their accounts and can transfer funds automatically if money is getting low.
 Digital banking (ebank) also removes the expensive costs of check-cashing services.

 There’s also P2P payment apps that eliminate the need for consumers to visit an ATM to take out cash.
 This not only removes an extra step from the payment process but also cuts the transaction and withdraw fees.